Rafael-Euzebio/study-notes/CS50x/Week 3: Algorithms/CS50x Selection Sort.md

 # Selection Sort
-Selection Sort is a [[Sorting Algorithms|Sorting Algorithm]] that takes the smallest element in an array and places it at the beginning of the array.
+Selection Sort is a [[CS50x Sorting Algorithms]] that takes the smallest element in an array and places it at the beginning of the array.

 ## Pseudocode
 ```